pmarchini/node/doc/api/test.md

   * `coverageExcludeGlobs` {string|Array} Excludes specific files from code coverage using a glob pattern, which can match both absolute and relative file paths.
     This property is only applicable when `coverage` was set to `true`.
-    If both `coverageExcludeGlobs` and `coverageIncludeGlobs` are provided, files must meet **both** criteria to be included in the coverage report.
+    If both `--test-coverage-exclude` and `--test-coverage-include` are provided, files must meet **both** criteria to be included in the coverage report.
+    However, if there is an overlap between the two, `--test-coverage-include` takes precedence.
     **Default:** `undefined`.
   * `coverageIncludeGlobs` {string|Array} Includes specific files in code coverage using a glob pattern, which can match both absolute and relative file paths.
     This property is only applicable when `coverage` was set to `true`.
-    If both `coverageExcludeGlobs` and `coverageIncludeGlobs` are provided, files must meet **both** criteria to be included in the coverage report.
+    If both `--test-coverage-exclude` and `--test-coverage-include` are provided, files must meet **both** criteria to be included in the coverage report.
+    However, if there is an overlap between the two, `--test-coverage-include` takes precedence.
+    By default, the test files are excluded from code coverage.
+They can be explicitly included via this flag.
     **Default:** `undefined`.
   * `lineCoverage` {number} Require a minimum percent of covered lines.
 If code coverage does not reach the threshold specified, the process will exit with code `1`.